Estimation for high-frequency data under parametric market microstructure noise: Introduction

-This plug-in approach seems to be traced back to the framework of the model with uncertainty zones from \cite{robert2010new} and \cite{robert2012volatility}.

 The main contribution of this paper is presented in Section 4, where we state that under parametric noise the central limit theorems (\ref{convergence}) and (\ref{studentizedconvergence}) still hold when we substitute the estimators by their related plug-in version in five leading examples of the literature.
 Depending on the problem at hand, price possibly features jumps with infinite activity and sampling times include asynchronicity and endogeneity.
 The first example considers the threshold realized volatility inspired by \cite{andersen2001distribution}, \cite{barndorff2002estimating} and \cite{mancini2009non}.
-The second example deals with the threshold bipower variation from \cite{barndorff2004power} and \cite{vetter2010limit}.
-In the third example, we discuss the Hayashi-Yoshida (\cite{hayashi2005covariance}) estimator to estimate high-frequency covariance.
+Technically, we extend the central limit theory of realized volatility under endogenous sampling in \cite{li2014realized}, which includes no jumps to allow for jumps with infinite activity.
+The second example deals with the threshold bipower variation, which was originally with no threshold in \cite{barndorff2004power}, and from \cite{corsi2010threshold} and \cite{vetter2010limit}.
+In the third example, we discuss the \cite{hayashi2005covariance} estimator to estimate high-frequency covariance.
 The fourth example is devoted to the local estimator from \cite{jacod2013quarticity} which estimates functionals of volatility.
 Finally, we focus on the estimator of volatility of volatility introduced in \cite{vetter2015estimation} in the last example.

-In all those examples, the only required assumption on $\widehat{\theta}$ to obtain (\ref{convergence}) and (\ref{studentizedconvergence}) is the fast convergence (\ref{ratethetahat}), so our results are somehow estimator-independent.
+In all those examples, the only required assumption on $\widehat{\theta}$ to obtain (\ref{convergence}) and (\ref{studentizedconvergence}) is the fast convergence (\ref{ratethetahat}), which is already obtained in a general setting where price process features big jumps in \cite{li2016efficient}, so that our contribution in that respect boils down to adding possible small jumps.
 Moreover, the asymptotic properties in both equations remain unchanged, whereas the rate of convergence is slower in the i.i.d latent noise case.
-It means that the parametric noise assumption induces faster rates of convergence than the i.i.d condition, which is not surprising as the plug-in estimators exploit supplementary data available from the limit order book.
+It means that the parametric noise assumption induces faster rates of convergence than the i.i.d condition, but it is fair to say that we play a different game in this paper as plug-in estimators exploit supplementary data available from the limit order book.

 The rest of this paper is structured as follows.
 Section 2 introduces the model.
 Section 3 is devoted to the estimation.
 The five examples are developed in Section 4.
 We conclude in Section 5.
 Proofs can be found in Section 6.